kesslern/pjlnx/README.md

 Each javascript file in `plugins/` will be loaded as a plugin.

-Plugin exports:
+Each plugin must have two exports:

 | Key      | Export                          |
 | -------- | ------------------------------- |
 | `name`   | The name of the module (string) |
 | `plugin` | The plugin setup function       |

-The plugin setup function will be executed when the bot starts.
+The `plugin` function will be executed when the bot starts.

-Parameters passed to the plugin function:
+Two parameters are passed to the `plugin` function:

-1. An object that implements the irc-framework [client api](https://github.com/kiwiirc/irc-framework/blob/master/docs/clientapi.md).
+1. A `bot` object that implements the irc-framework [client api](https://github.com/kiwiirc/irc-framework/blob/master/docs/clientapi.md).
-2. The pjlnx database API, which implements two commands:
+2. The pjlnx database API object.

+### Database API

+The database object has two functions:

 1. `get(key)`: retrieve an object from the database identified by `key`
 2. `set(key, value)`: store `value` in the database identified by `key`

+Each plugin has its own namespace identified by `name`, and keys will not conflict.

 ### pjlnx extensions to the client api